ntu-agents/nashpg/README.md

 # NashPG: A Policy Gradient Method with Iteratively Refined Regularization for Finding Nash Equilibria

-This repository contains the implementation and experiments code for the paper "NashPG: A Policy Gradient Method with Iteratively Refined Regularization for Finding Nash Equilibria".
+This repository contains the implementation and experiments code for the paper "NashPG: A Policy Gradient Method with Iteratively Refined Regularization for Finding Nash Equilibria", published in Transactions on Machine Learning Research (2026).

 ## Environments